-- Model appropriate behavior - Treat all reports of protected class harassment/discrimination seriously - Immediately report all allegations or incidents of protected class harassment/discrimination to ODEO - Appropriately respond to a report or problem when they receive a report of protected class harassment/discrimination, or when they are otherwise aware a problem exists
+- Model appropriate behavior - Treat all reports of protected class harassment/discrimination seriously - Immediately report all allegations or incidents of protected class harassment/discrimination to DEED's ODEO

+Appropriately respond to a report or problem when they receive a report of protected class harassment/discrimination, or when they are otherwise aware a problem exists

-\Any supervisor or manager who witnesses or receives a written or oral complaint of alleged discrimination, harassment, or acts of retaliation that occur in DEED employment or provision of services shall promptly report it to the Office of Diversity and Equal Opportunity, Director of Human Resources, the Deputy Commissioner, or the Commissioner.
+Any supervisor or manager who witnesses or receives a written or oral complaint of alleged discrimination, harassment, or acts of retaliation that occur in PFA employment or provision of services shall promptly report it to DEED's Office of Diversity and Equal Opportunity, Director of Human Resources, the Deputy Commissioner, or the Commissioner.
 A failure to report such information is considered a violation of this policy.